Volvo XC90 Review 2024

 With all XC90s, the handling is very capable.
 There’s lots of grip and decent body control, so it feels stable and assured in bends.
 It’s not as much fun as a BMW X5 or Porsche Cayenne on a twisty road, but it feels considerably less wallowy than a Land Rover Discovery.
 The steering doesn’t offer much in the way of feel, but it's consistently weighted and not too slow.
 The brakes can be hard to modulate in the plug-in hybrid versions, though, which can make it rather difficult to drive smoothly at times.

-It’s worth paying attention here, because the XC90s engine range is rather confusing due to Volvo’s decision to completely change the naming convention during the 2019 facelift.
+If you're looking at a used Volvo XC90, it’s worth paying attention here, because the XC90s engine range is rather confusing due to Volvo’s decision to completely change the naming convention during the last 2019 facelift.

 Early cars came with a choice of three engines, a D5 diesel, a T6 petrol and a T8 plug-in hybrid.
 The 2.0-litre, four-cylinder D5 diesel was easily the most popular, and for good reason.
 Despite being the weakest engine on offer at 225PS, it still provides all the go that most buyers need, and it does a very decent job on fuel economy.
 The T6 was also a 2.0-litre, but used both a supercharger and turbocharger to produce 320PS.
 Yes, it was considerably quicker than the D5, but it was also more expensive to buy and much thirstier.

 The T8 offered the best of both worlds, because its two power sources (the T6 petrol engine and an electric motor) combined to produce more than 400PS.
-This made it the quickest XC90, but with an official fuel economy figure of 134mpg (according to old-style NEDC tests), it was also the cleanest.
+When it was first launched, Volvo claimed the T8 plug-in hybrid version could cover 26 miles on electric power alone - some twenty odd miles down on the updated engine, so it's worth checking if you're looking at one of these.

-Shortly before the facelift, an entry-level petrol version was introduced, called the T5 which developed 250PS.
+Shortly before the 2019 facelift, an entry-level petrol version was introduced, called the T5 which developed 250PS.
 Then, when the facelift occurred, all the D (diesel) and T (petrol) engines (except the T8) were re-labelled as B engines to signify that they’d been fitted with a new energy-recovery braking system, effectively making them all mild hybrids.
 Other than the name and a few tweaks, though, these engines were all the same ones as before.
-Now, Volvo only offers the B5 petrol as a mild hybrid and the T8 plug-in hybrid.

 However, if you bury the throttle pedal and ask for maximum acceleration, you will hear the engine become a little raspy.
-It’s a similar story with the other petrol engines.
+If you're in a XC90 B5 and the engine becomes even more audible.

 Wind- and road noise are both very well contained regardless of your speed, even if you can hear the suspension doing its work over scruffy surfaces.
-The automatic gearbox in all versions works reasonably smoothly, too.
+The automatic gearbox works reasonably smoothly, too.

 The Volvo name is synonymous with safety, so you probably won’t be dumbfounded to learn that the XC90 is a proud member of the five-star club when it comes to Euro NCAP crash tests.
 In fact, every Volvo tested since 2001 can claim the same, and even despite the firm’s own high standards, the XC90 is one of its highest-scoring models.